zamaex96/Thesis-Template-LateX-/README.md

 The LaTeX code provided is designed to create a thesis template specifically for Pukyong National University, Korea.
 You can customize the script to accommodate the school's requirements.
 It defines the document structure, formatting, and includes various packages for different functionalities.
+This detailed analysis provides a comprehensive overview of the LaTeX thesis template's structure, features, and customization options.
+It highlights the template's versatility in accommodating both English and Korean content, its robust support for academic writing elements, and its user-friendly design for easy personalization.
+The template is particularly well-suited for doctoral candidates in fields requiring extensive use of mathematics, figures, and tables.
+It also provides strong support for proper academic formatting, including detailed front and back matter sections.
+If you'd like me to elaborate on any specific aspect of the template or have any questions about its usage, please feel free to ask.
 Here's a breakdown of its key purposes:

 # LaTeX Thesis Template Summary